Cornelius C. Smith: Fort Huachuca and World War I, 1912–1920

 After a nine-year tour of duty in the Philippines, Smith was brought back to the U.S. in 1912 and in fall transferred to the 4th U.S. Cavalry Regiment at Fort Huachuca in his home state of Arizona.
 From December 1912 to December 1914 he was reassigned to the 5th U.S. Cavalry as commanding officer of its Troop G at Huachuca, when the 4th U.S. Cavalry was sent for rotation to Hawaii.
 On March 13, 1913, he formally accepted the surrender of Colonel Emilio Kosterlitzky, commander of Mexican federal forces of Sonora and his 209 followers in Nogales, Arizona after General Álvaro Obregón had defeated him days earlier.
 The surrender was conducted in a formal ceremony, with Kosterlitzky presenting Smith his sword.
 The two officers later became lifelong friends.

-During 1915, Smith was a military attaché in Bogota and Caracas, and rose through the ranks from major to colonel of cavalry within the next two years.
+During 1915, Smith was a military attaché in Bogotá and Caracas, and rose through the ranks from major to colonel of cavalry within the next two years.
 He trained several regiments during World War I, but was denied further promotion and a field command in Europe due to the feud between General Pershing, then commander-in-chief of the American Expeditionary Forces on the Western Front (World War I), and Army Chief-of-Staff Peyton March.
 In 1918, he returned to Fort Huachuca where he assumed command of the post and the 10th U.S. Cavalry Regiment.
 His last assignment was at Fort Bliss where he had Camp Owen Beirne built, the model for similar bases constructed for servicemen following World War I. He retired in 1920 at the rank of colonel.